cu-mkp/edition-webpages/docs/about/digital.md

 In a typical website with a content management system, content is kept in a database and rendered into HTML when requested.
 With static site generation, pages are created beforehand.
 The content is already in its final form and can be sent as-is to the user.

 Static sites generation has a number of advantages.
-One is that it responds really well with increased user traffic.
+One is that it responds very well with increased user traffic.
 Open source web servers like Apache and Nginx can very efficiently serve large amounts of static data.
 This leads to lower server costs.
 Because the technology is so fundemental to the web, techniques for serving static sites are likely to work well into the future and be universally understood by IT professionals tasked with keeping the assets online.

 The biggest challenge in developing a website using this approach is that one needs to adopt or build an appropriate static site generator for the project.
 There are a number of existing projects in this space.
-Jekyll is the most well known, this project is built using the Ruby programming language.
+Jekyll is the most well known. _Secrets of Craft and Nature_ is built using the Ruby programming language.

 Jekyll powers GitHub Pages, which allows a user to easily turn a GitHub repo into a static website.
-We looked at Jekyll initially for Making and Knowing but decided we need to build our own system based on the requirements of the project.
+Performant Software considered Jekyll initially for _Secrets of Craft and Nature_ but decided we needed to build our own system based on the requirements of the project.

-The content for the Making and Knowing project involved the scholarly work of a large team working over many years to explore the secrets of our text.
+The content for _Secrets of Craft and Nature_ involved the scholarly work of a large team working over several years to explore the secrets of the text.
 The team kept most of this data on Google Drive.
 As the project evolved, more and more data was moved to GitHub repositories.
-So there was a need to draw content from both GitHub and Google Drive at build time.
+Thus, there was a need to draw content from both GitHub and Google Drive at build time.

 In order to get the rendering of the transcription correct, we needed to be able to see how the transcribed XML looked in the diplomatic rendering on the website.
-A staging server was setup that would automatically regenerate the folio fews every few minutes.
-This real time look at the results was important to the workflow of the project.
+A staging server was set up that would automatically regenerate the folio views every few minutes.
+This real-time look at the results was important to the workflow of the project.

-Even though we were using very simple server technology, this did not proclude us using the latest client technology to render the site in the user's web browser.
-We used React and Material UI to develope the user interface.
+Although we were using very simple server technology, this did not preclude us from using the latest client technology to render the site in the user's web browser.
+We used React and Material UI to develop the user interface.
 The static data was a mix of pre-rendered HTML pages and pre-rendered JSON data structures which were then processed by React to produce the final site.